 A prolonged hospital stay can throw your family into a tailspin.
-If a family member is forced to undergo a prolonged treatment, then you should have a plan set up that takes care of them while the rest of the family continues along as normal as they can.
+If a family member is forced to undergo prolonged treatment, you should have a plan that takes care of them while the rest of the family continues along as normally as they can.
 The things to do when you are going in for an extended hospital stay are:

 - Power up